 Adopt a High-Contrast Neutral Palette

-Black and white is classic but if that’s too stark for you, softer tones like mid-dark greys and rich taupes can work just as well as long as the contrast level is on high.
+Black and white is classic but if that’s too stark for you, softer tones like mid-dark grays and rich taupes can work just as well as long as the contrast level is on high.

 Paint Your Window Trims Black

-Keep your walls white or light grey and create some architectural drama.
+Keep your walls white or light gray and create some architectural drama.
 This is typically a quick, easy and cost effective way to have a high impact and make your space feel more masculine, industrial and loft-like.

 Create the Feeling of High Ceilings

 Ideally your space will have high ceilings, but if not, make sure your ceilings are always painted white and consider hanging full length curtains to create the optical illusion of height.

 If you hang curtains, be sure to mount them either side of the window rather than in front of it so you don’t block out any light when the curtains are open.

 Don’t be afraid to mix and pair unexpected materials, shapes and finishes.
 Just ensure your palette remains restrained so things still feel harmonious.